rcreecy/secdiagnostics/README.md

 * Rule to validate any network open listening ports
 * Come up with new rules??
 * Log Parsing based on known issue information

+Built on Python 3.7.2
+To build, simply clone the repo and run the main.py script.
+Requires a few dependencies.

+This is being built mostly to expand my python knowledge and skills